 Also known as Hardy Pecan, this native starts bearing nuts in 8-10 years.
 Best in rich, moist, well-drained soils in full sun, it typically grows 75-100'.
-Mature trunks can be 4-6' in diameter.
-Medium green leaves in spring turn yellow in summer and brown in fall.
-Non-showy, greenish-yellow flowers in May give way to sweet, edible nuts in the fall.
+Medium green leaves turn yellow in summer and brown in fall.
+Non-showy, greenishyellow flowers in May give way to sweet, edible nuts in the fall.
 Each nut is encased in a thin husk which splits open in four sections when ripe, making a very decorative look.
 Like its cousin, the hickory, its hard wood is used for flooring, furniture and cabinets.
-Great as an urban shade tree.
+A great urban shade tree.
 Acorns attract wildlife.